 Day Trip near Cusco to the Ollantaytambo Ruins

-Since the general strike ended at 4pm on the day of, yes it was literally that precise, I was able to hop a bus for a day trip to Ollantaytambo the next morning.
-Ollantay is a small town about 90 minutes away from Cusco that is home to the Inca site of the same name.
+Since the general strike ended at 4pm on the day of, yes it was literally that precise, I was able to hop a public bus for a day trip to Ollantaytambo the next morning.
+Ollantaytambo is a small town about 90 minutes away from Cusco that is home to the Inca site of the same name.
 Ollantaytambo Ruins is amazing site that is built up on a steep hillside, so mucho stair climbing is involved with a trip there.
 Ollantaytambo is only one of many places to explore as a day trip from Cusco, and boy do I wish I could have made it out hiking to Rainbow Mountain!

 It was also a lesson in leaning into the mountain, because really, those Inca stairs and walkways are not what one would call wide, and the wind was whistling around.
 There were also multiple school groups of primary schoolers.
 They were charming, especially the boys who would run past you as you were wheezing your way up the stairs, with no regard for your safety or self-esteem.